-Exploring questions such as ‘Has COVID amplified arts exclusion?’, ‘How do we Build Back Better?’ and ‘What does a post-COVID cultural ecology look like?’ take some time out to join us on Zoom to hear provocations and conversation from leading thinkers, policy-makers and practitioners.
+Exploring questions such as ‘Has COVID amplified arts exclusion?’, ‘How do we Build Back Better?’ and ‘What does a post-COVID cultural ecology look like?’ take some time out to hear provocations and conversation from leading thinkers, policy-makers and practitioners.

-Confirmed contributors include: Anne Torregiani (Centre of Cultural Value), Aidan Moesby (artist, researcher and curator), Shadow Minister for Cultural Industries and MP for Batley and Spen Tracy Brabin, Dewsbury artist Stephen Turner and Proper Job’s Director Dr Chloe Whitehead.
+Contributors included Anne Torregiani (Centre of Cultural Value), Syima Aslam (Bradford Literature Festival), Aidan Moesby (artist, researcher and curator), Shadow Minister for Cultural Industries and MP for Batley and Spen Tracy Brabin, Dewsbury artist Stephen Turner and Proper Job’s Director Dr Chloe Whitehead.

 The digital responses to the COVID crisis produced an array of inspiring arts and cultural practice – but very little discussion about the readiness, relevance or accessibility of digital content for audiences who may experience digital exclusion.

-Join us on Zoom for provocations from Anne Torreggiani (Centre for Cultural Value), Aidan Moesby (artist, researcher and curator), 6 Million+ (arts remembrance charity working with refugees and asylum seekers) and others to discuss how we remain connected to lesser engaged audiences in an era where opportunities to be physically together are limited.
+Join us on Zoom for provocations from Anne Torreggiani (Centre for Cultural Value), Aidan Moesby (artist, researcher and curator), Syima Aslam (Bradford Literature Festival) and 6 Million+ (arts remembrance charity working with refugees and asylum seekers) to discuss how we remain connected to lesser engaged audiences in an era where opportunities to be physically together are limited.

 Creative Scene will share direct findings from research discussions undertaken during COVID with their audience in North Kirklees.
 Traditionally seen as excluded or lesser engaged in arts and culture, we asked our audience how they felt about the acceleration of digital content from cultural organisations during lockdown.